The Tax Cuts and Jobs Act

 The income approach focuses primarily on cash flow and discount rates, so the TCJA does have an impact.
 However, you are also considering the cash flow and discount rates over time, so you need to consider the likelihood that some of the provisions of the TCJA may be repealed or changed over time and to reflect that likelihood in your terminal value assessment.
 You also need to consider whether and how the target is likely to reinvest additional cash flow due to the TCJA.
 Will they hire more people?
 Increase R&D?
 Step up sales and marketing efforts?
 Buy back shares?
 How will those actions affect value?

 Cost of debt

 Be sure to consider the true cost of debt.
 The new limitations on interest deductibility may impact your after-tax calculation when developing your average weighted cost of capital.
 You may have a pre-tax and an after-tax portion.

 Beta calculations are typically derived using a monthly five-year average, so de-leveraged betas will be based on the old historical rates while re-leveraged betas will be based on the new rates.

 Additional risk premium

-When it comes to entity selection, and given the decreased corporate tax rate and the inherent complexities that result from owing its portfolio investments through flow-throughs (e.g., effectively connected income [ECI], UBIT, and state and local considerations), funds should reassess their investment thesis as it relates to pass-through versus C-corporation entity status.
-Also, international operations might drive the investment decision toward corporate form to minimize the adverse rules related to several new international tax provisions, such as the GILTI tax.
+When it comes to entity selection, and given the decreased corporate tax rate and the inherent complexities that result from owning its portfolio investments through flow-throughs (e.g., effectively connected income [ECI], UBIT, and state and local considerations), fund managers should reassess their investment thesis as it relates to pass-through versus C-corporation entity status.
+Also, international operations might drive the investment decision toward a particular corporate form to minimize the adverse rules related to several new international tax provisions, such as the Global Intangible Low Taxed Income (GILTI) tax.